shakanand/read-delta.io-tables-using-synapse-sql-serverless/readme.md

 # Query Cost

-Here is the dataset that used for documenting the query performance.
+Here is the dataset that i used for documenting the query performance.
 Item | Value
 --|--:|
 Number of rows | 10,000,000